US autoworkers return, while possible vaccine shows promise

 “This vacation this year won’t be like the ones we know from the past,” German Foreign Minister Heiko Maas told ZDF television.
 “The pandemic is still there, and we must at least have safety precautions for the worst case that the figures get worse again.”

-Greece reopened some of its ancient sites, along with high schools, shopping malls and mainland travel.
-Paving stickers were used to keep visitors apart.
-Tourists were local, for the country still has a 14-day quarantine for arrivals, and travel to Greek islands remains broadly restricted.

 Churches in Italy and at the Vatican resumed public Masses.
-Guards in hazmat suits took the temperatures of the faithful entering St. Peter’s Basilica, where Pope Francis celebrated an early morning Mass in a side chapel to commemorate the 100th anniversary of the birth of St. John Paul II.
+Guards in hazmat suits took the temperatures of the faithful entering St. Peter’s Basilica, where Pope Francis celebrated a Mass in a side chapel to commemorate the 100th anniversary of the birth of St. John Paul II.

-Across town, the Rev. Jose Maria Galvan snapped on latex gloves and a face mask before distributing Communion to a dozen parishioners at his Sant’Eugenio parish.

-“Before I became a priest I was a surgeon, so for me gloves are normal,” he joked.

 Turkey’s president announced a four-day curfew during the Muslim holiday of Eid al-Fitr.
 The country has opted to impose short weekend and holiday curfews, instead of full lockdowns, fearing damage to the already troubled economy.